-The white-faced woman opposite her stopped and picked up the let-"Perhaps I shouldn't have told you, Lady Brinthrope, but-I didn't know I'd be too late.
-I came as soon as I could.
-I hurried-"
+The white-faced woman opposite her stopped and picked up the letter.
+"Oh, it's true," she said, bitter-Lady Brinthrope, but-I didn't know I'd be too late.
+I came as soon fingers and held it out to Henry. as I could, I hurried-"